zekunhao1995/PointFlowRenderer/README.md

 </p>

 ## Cite
-Please cite our work if you find it useful:
+Please consider citing our work if you find it useful:
 ```latex
 @article{pointflow,
  title={PointFlow: 3D Point Cloud Generation with Continuous Normalizing Flows},